What’s the best advice to get me through security screening as smoothly as possible?

 What about my mascara and lip gloss/vaseline?

-Liquid mascara, lip-gloss and Vaseline should also be placed into the transparent re-sealable plastic bag.
+Liquid mascara, lip-gloss and Vaseline should also be placed into your cabin bag.

 Should I include my face compact, solid lipstick and blusher?

 Yes.
-A simple rule is to put the contents of your cosmetic/make-up bag into the transparent one litre bag, provided there are no containers of more than 100mls.
+A simple rule is to put the contents of your cosmetic/make-up bag into your cabin baggage.

 Can I bring baby food/milk through security?

 Yes, baby food or food for people on special diets is exempt from the new regulations.
-Passengers are allowed to bring these items through the screening points in the quantities needed during their trip.
+Passengers are allowed to bring these items through the screening points in the quantities needed during their trip once stored in your cabin baggage.

 Passengers may be required to demonstrate that what they are carrying is real and for genuine use and not something less innocent.